MaryJune89/CoinFlip-Project/README.md

 # CoinFlip-Project

-A coin flip game where the randomization happens server side.
+A coin flip game where the randomization happens client side.
 Check it out!